 While derived from the same ancient texts as the literal versions, “Dios Habla Hoy” focuses not on precise meanings but on clarity of message for its readers.

 El Señor es mi pastor; nada me falta.
 En verdes praderas me hace descansar, a las aguas tranquilas me conduce.

 What Makes a Useful Edition?

 In addition to the variety of translations you have to choose from, there are various editions of the same texts out there with little differences that can make a big impact for language learners.

 - Many good editions of the Bible have extensive footnotes that clarify the meanings of passages and can be helpful for serious study.
 This kind of clarity is doubly important when reading in your second language.

 - Because some of the study methods discussed here involve an English translation, you may want to invest in a parallel text edition of the Bible—that is, one with English and Spanish translations printed side-by-side.
 That way, you can have the English text available for easy reference without having to flip between two books or searching through your dictionary.

 If you like that style of learning, give FluentU a try in between Bible reading sessions.
 FluentU offers real-world Spanish videos—like movie trailers, news clips, inspiring talks and more—that come with interactive captions you can click for an instant translation and definition.
 It’s a great way to absorb authentic Spanish while actively boosting your vocabulary (and, again, without having to consult a dictionary every few words).
-There are even videos covering Christian topics, such as Spanish-language clips of Pope Francis and a holy mass in Barcelona, Spain.

 The Bible can be a daunting study tool in any language, not just because of its length but also because of its complexity—the kind of complexity that’s been causing controversy for millennia.